Anassatti/TestAutomation/README.md

 ***Next Step***
+1. Expand the tool to setup Page Object design framework with all respective  subclasses

- 1. Include ML&DL as part of the solution
+2. Include ML&DL as part of the solution
- 2. Include more function into the library.
+3. Include more function into the library.